 When using the miter gauge, start with the workpiece and miter gauge well in front of the blade.
-Grip the miter gauge handle with the hand closest to the blade, and place your other hand on the workpiece opposite the blade (see Fig. 62 and 63 on page 51).
+Grip the miter gauge handle with the hand closest to the blade, and place your other hand on the workpiece opposite the blade (see Fig. 66 and Fig. 67).
 Make sure the workpiece is held squarely and firmly against the miter gauge face and the table.
 Move the miter gauge and workpiece slowly and smoothly past the blade.
 For through-cuts, shift the workpiece slightly away from the blade before pulling the miter gauge and workpiece back toward the front of the saw.
 Do not touch the portion of the workpiece that was cut off until the blade stopped.